Plant Therapy: What Is It, And How Can It Benefit You?

 People may feel proud of themselves after seeing their gardening efforts bear fruit.
 They can enjoy the vegetables they grew or feel happy at the sight of colorful flowers, knowing their effort made the growth possible.
 In this way, plant therapy offers clients the gift of creating something of their own and reaping the benefits.

-Are fake plants beneficial for mental health?
+Can fake plants influence mental health?

 Fake plants can affect a person's mental health as much as natural plants and plant therapy essential oils can.
 Research demonstrates that artificial plants can offer a mood boost, though they may not be as effective as wild plants.
 Still, fake plants require little maintenance and allow people to decorate their living space with greenery, which may cause a sense of being in nature at home.